s1gmas1x/kitchen-ratio/docs/recipes/tortillas.md

 ### 2. Divide
 - Weigh the dough, then divide by desired portion size (45–47g yields ~10-inch tortillas).
 - Shape each portion into a small ball, tightening the surface against the counter, until the surface is smooth.
 - Cover and refrigerate for at least 30 minutes.
+Roll straight from the fridge.

 ### 3. Roll
 - Preheat a cast iron skillet over medium-high heat.